 NOTE: If you’re grilling indoors or using a grill grate outside, you can actually skip the skewers.

 The fresh basil vinaigrette is easily blended in a high powered blender and will keep for up to a week.
-Stay tuned for a full post on the vinaigrette – it deserves its own page!
-But for now, here’s the simple recipe.
+Here’s the simple recipe.
 Enjoy it and cheers to a great summer!

 Grilled Summer Vegetables with Basil Vinaigrette